 (Informative) Guidance on fixes

-Tools that produce SARIF files which include fix objects should take care to structure those fixes in such a way as to affect a minimal range of file content.
-This maximizes the likelihood that an automated tool can safely apply multiple fixes to the same file.
+Tools that produce SARIF files which include fix objects should take care to structure those fixes in such a way as to affect a minimal range of content.
+This maximizes the likelihood that an automated tool can safely apply multiple fixes to the same artifact.

 The following example will clarify what this means and why it is important.
 Consider an XML file containing the following element: